Gene Taylor (athletic director): Early career

 Born in Safford, Arizona, Taylor graduated from Arizona State University in business in 1980 and completed his master's degree from St. Thomas University in 1985.
 After graduating from Arizona State, Taylor worked in restaurants while completing his master's degree.
 During the 1985–86 school year, Taylor served at Southern Methodist University working in the ticket office.
 For the next 15 years, Taylor would serve in various roles, including associate athletics director, at the United States Naval Academy from 1986 to 2001.

 North Dakota State

 In the summer of 2001, Taylor began his first full-time gig as an athletics director at North Dakota State.
 During his tenure at North Dakota State, Taylor more than tripled the department's budget, as well as helped the university transition from an NCAA Division II school to an NCAA Division I FCS school.
-Taylor also hired several successful coaches who have moved on to larger NCAA Division I schools: football coach Craig Bohl (2011–2013 FCS national champions) who is now at Wyoming, and basketball coaches Tim Miles (now at San Jose State) and Saul Phillips (now at Northern State).
+Taylor also hired several successful coaches who have moved on to larger NCAA Division I schools: football coach Craig Bohl (2011–2013 FCS national champions) who was at Wyoming, from 2014 until Bohl’s retirement from coaching in 2023.
+And basketball coaches Tim Miles (now at San Jose State) and Saul Phillips (was at Northern State fired after 2025 season).
 Taylor left for the University of Iowa to become the deputy athletic director in 2014.

 In 2008 and 2012, Taylor was awarded the FCS Central Region Athletic Director of the Year.